 I mean…the ending plot at first gives you the idea that Whiterose actually managed to combine the current timeline with an alternate timeline.
 And then brings everything back through Elliot’s willingness to believe in Whiterose.
 Instead of Elliot’s subjectivity taking the rug out from under us, Elliot’s subjectivity brings us back to normal.

 Because the final plot line involves Elliot’s willingness to believe in the success of Whiterose’s time-manipulation technology.
 Depending on the disposition of the viewer, you may or may not find the possibility of Whiterose literally manipulating time patently absurd.
 A lot of viewers probably did, anyway.
-It would have been a hard jump toward science fiction in a show that is largely social and psychological.
-At the very end.
+It would have been a hard jump toward science fiction in a show that is largely political and psychological.
 So we’re not joining Elliot on his ride so much as we’re watching him go on his own ride.

-Which firmly contrasts with the first plot point to ever push the boundaries of probability in this show: Elliot encountering fsociety through his unwillingness to remove the rootkit he finds at Allsafe.
+Which firmly contrasts with the first plot point to push the boundaries of probability even further: Elliot encountering fsociety through his unwillingness to remove the rootkit he finds at Allsafe.
 He simply walls it off and made it inaccessible to anyone but him.

 And a mysterious stranger reaches out because this mysterious stranger knows to say just enough to reveal that he knows Elliot didn’t delete the rootkit without incriminating himself.
 Because he just knows Elliot that well.
 When this mysterious stranger, Mr. Robot, turns out to be an alternative personality within Elliot, it actually makes the initial meeting make more sense.